berkeleycompute/actions/README.md

 The AWS credentials must have the following IAM permissions:
 - `secretsmanager:PutSecretValue` - to update secret values
 - `secretsmanager:DescribeSecret` - to verify the secret exists (optional but recommended)

+### For Supabase Actions (rotate-supabase-db-password)

+#### Required Secrets

+1. **SUPABASE_ACCESS_TOKEN**: Supabase Management API access token
+   - Get this from your Supabase dashboard: Settings > Access Tokens
+   - Create a new token with appropriate permissions if needed
+   - The token must have permissions to update database passwords

+2. **SUPABASE_PROJECT_REF**: Supabase project reference ID (optional, can be passed directly)
+   - Found in your project's URL: `https://supabase.com/dashboard/project/<project-ref>`
+   - Or in Project Settings > General

+#### API Permissions

+The Supabase access token must have:
+- **Project management permissions** - to update database passwords
+- Access to the specific project you want to rotate the password for

+#### Getting Your Access Token

+1. Log in to your Supabase dashboard
+2. Navigate to Settings > Access Tokens
+3. Create a new access token or use an existing one
+4. Store it securely in your GitHub secrets

 ## Usage in Other Repositories